AmirShelli/crowdfunding/README.md

 ```

 ## 3. Contract Deployment

+**Note:** Ensure you are in the root directory of the repository before executing the following commands.

 1. For testing and development, **start a local Ethereum blockchain using Hardhat** by running:
 ```sh